On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: Essentially hyperbolic operators

-According to (i,ii) of Theorem \ref{thm:spectrum-projector}, the term in the brackets is hyperbolic and the last term has finite rank.
+According to (i,ii) of Theorem \ref{thm:spectrum-projector}, the term in the brackets is hyperbolic.
+The last term has finite rank.
 Thus, we have proved that an essentially hyperbolic operator is a compact perturbation of a hyperbolic one.
 Conversely, a compact perturbation of a hyperbolic operator is essentially hyperbolic.
-In fact, let $ H,K $ be a hyperbolic and a compact operator, respectively.
-By b) of \S~\ref{sect:fred}, $ \sigma_e (H + K) = \sigma_e (H)\subseteq\sigma(H) $.
-Since $ H $ is hyperbolic, the latter does not meet the imaginary axis, so does $ \sigma_e (H) $.
-Thus, we have proved the following \begin{theorem} An operator is essentially hyperbolic if and only if it is a compact perturbation of a hyperbolic one. \end{theorem} We denote with $ e\mathcal{H}(E) $ the set of essentially hyperbolic operators endowed with the topology induced by the operator norm.
-By applying (iii) of Proposition \ref{prop:spectrum-basics}, to the algebra $ \mathcal{C}(E) $, it can be checked that $ e\mathcal{H}(E)\subset\mathcal{L}(E) $ is an open subset, thus locally arc-wise connected. .2em Let $ \prc $ be the quotient projection $ \mathcal{L}(E)\rightarrow\mathcal{C}(E) $, and let $ s $ be a continuous global section of $ \prc $, i.e. $ \prc\circ s $ is the identity map.
-Since $ \mathcal{L}_c (E) $ is contractible, classical results on continuous selections ensure the existence of such a map, refer \cite[Proposition~A.1]{AM09} for a proof and references. \begin{prop} The space of essentially hyperbolic operators is homeomorphic to the product $ \mathcal{H}(\mathcal{C}(E))\times\mathcal{L}_c (E) $. \end{prop} \begin{proof} Since $ e\mathcal{H}(E) $ is defined as $ \prc\sp{-1} (\mathcal{H}(\mathcal{C})) $, $ s(\mathcal{H}(\mathcal{C}))\subset e\mathcal{H}(E) $.
-We define the continuous maps
+In fact, let $ H,K $ be a hyperbolic and a compact operator, respectively: By (b) of Proposition~\ref{prop:fredholm-properties} and (\ref{eq:essential-spectrum}), $ \sigma_e (H + K) = \sigma_e (H)\subseteq\sigma(H) $.
+Because $ H $ is hyperbolic, $ \sigma(H) $ does not meet the imaginary axis, so neither does $ \sigma_e (H) $.
+Therefore, $ H + K $ is essentially hyperbolic.
+Thus, by (\ref{eq:structure}) and the remarks after it, we have proved the following \begin{theorem} An operator is essentially hyperbolic if and only if it is a compact perturbation of a hyperbolic operator. \end{theorem} we denote by $ e\mathcal{H}(E) $ the set of essentially hyperbolic operators endowed with the topology induced by the operator norm. \begin{prop} $ e\mathcal{H}(E) $ is an open subset of $ \mathcal{L}(E) $, and homeomorphic to the product $ \mathcal{H}(\mathcal{C}(E))\times\mathcal{L}_c (E) $. \end{prop} \begin{proof} By Definition~\ref{defn:essentially-hyperbolic},